LOCATION

 *Pre-requisite unit required: CPCCWHS2001 Apply WHS requirements, policies and procedures in the construction industry

-On completion of this qualification, students can work towards CPC40120 Certificate IV in Building and Construction
+After the successful completion of this qualification, students can work towards the following:

 Quick Links